marithetland/ONTmompS/README.md

 ```

 ## Update database
 The database in this repository is the same version as that in https://github.com/tseemann/legsta (https://github.com/tseemann/legsta/tree/master/db).
-Please contact UKHSA if you want to obtain a more recent database version.
-When you have your desired database, you can either specify the path in the command with flag `--db /path/to/db` or simply replace the db directory in this directory (that way you avoid having to specify db each time you run it).
+Please contact the Legionella-SBT team at UKHSA if you want to obtain a more recent database version.
+When you have your desired database, you need to make sure the files follow the same format as those in the db for this repo.
+You can then either specify the path to your new db in the command with flag `--db /path/to/db` or simply replace the relevant files (7 * allele.fna and lpneuophila.txt) in this repo's db directory (that way you avoid having to specify db each time you run it).